 Contracts for construction services or nonconstruction services in excess of $25,000 let by the state, county, municipality, school district, or political subdivision.

 How are prevailing wage rates established?

-The Department of Labor and Industry, Labor Standards Bureau uses:
+The Department of Labor & Industry, Compliance & Investigations Bureau uses:

-- wage surveys conducted by the Department of Labor and Industry,
+- wage surveys conducted by the Department of Labor & Industry,

 - established and special project rates of the previous year,

 - wage rates determined by the federal government under the Davis-Bacon Act and the Federal Service Contract Act.